lundeen-bryan/lundeen-bryan/README.md

 Here is a little bit about me:

-- 🔭 I’m currently working on ["Build Responsive Real World Websites with HTML5 and CSS3"](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/) by Jonas Schmedtmann on Udemy.
+- 🔭 I’m currently working on ["SQL for Data Analysis - with SQL Server"](https://www.udemy.com/course/sql-basics-crash-course-with-sql-server/) by Travis Cuzick on Udemy.
-- 🌱 I’m currently learning HTML/CSS in more depth.
+- 🌱 I’m currently practicing SQL and looking for a data analysis job.
-- 👯 I’m looking to collaborate on any learning project, I'm interested in front end web dev but also have C# and VBA skills.
+- 👯 I’m looking to collaborate on any learning project, I'm interested in data analysis and BI, but also have SharePoint and VBA skills.
-- 🤔 I’m looking for help with finding an entry level job in web dev.
+- 🤔 I’m looking for help with finding an entry level job in data analysis.
 - 💬 Ask me about what projects I've worked on that are NOT in GitHub in [issues](https://github.com/lundeen-bryan/lundeen-bryan/issues).
 - 📫 How to reach me: [See Connect with me below](#connect-with-me).
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I designed a program for our hospital that helps save a lot of time processing doctors reports.